sdiehl/gevent-tutorial/tutorial.md

 ]]]
 [[[end]]]

-Many web framework thats integrate with gevent store HTTP session objects inside of gevent thread locals.
-For example using the Werkzeug utility library and its proxy object we can create Flask style request objects.
+Many web frameworks that use gevent store HTTP session objects inside gevent thread locals.
+For example, using the Werkzeug utility library and its proxy object we can create Flask-style request objects.

 <pre>
 <code class="python">from gevent.local import local